Ynlsen/DeFiPokemonCardTrading/README.md

 Two primary smart contracts handle the core functionality:

 1. **PokemonCardToken.sol**: Implements the ERC-721 NFT standard using OpenZeppelin contracts.
-It includes the `ERC721Enumerable` extension.
+It includes the ERC721Enumerable extension.
     *   Minting of Pokemon cards with unique attributes (Pokemon ID, Rarity).
     *   Ownership tracking and transfer capabilities.
     *   Metadata storage for Pokemon ID and rarity.
 2. **PokemonCardTrading.sol**: Manages the marketplace logic.
-It inherits `Ownable`, `ReentrancyGuard`, and `Pausable` from OpenZeppelin.
+It inherits Ownable, ReentrancyGuard, and Pausable from OpenZeppelin.
     *   Fixed-price listings.
     *   Time-limited auctions.
     *   Secure escrow for listed cards via contract ownership during listing.